 Allergic rhinitis, literally inflammation of the sinus and nasal passages, affects more than 50 million Americans every year.
 Sneezing, itchy and watery eyes, headaches, and nasal congestion are just a few of the symptoms experienced by people who suffer from seasonal allergies.
 Pollens, weeds, and dust trigger our immune system to fight back, releasing histamines that take our normal immune response to a whole new level of discomfort.
 Unfortunately, an over-reactive immune system can lead to sinus infections that compromise our immune system and our daily activity even further.

 We see many patients with seasonal allergies at the Tao of Wellness, especially at this time of year.
 Recently I treated a patient with itchy, red, watery eyes and congested sinuses.
-Using a personalized combination of treatments, including acupuncture, Chinese herbal medicine, and dietary recommendations, I was able to help alleviate her symptoms and re-establish a strong, healthy immune system.
+Using a personalized combination of treatments, including acupuncture, Chinese herbal medicine, and dietary recommendations, I was able to help alleviate her symptoms and re-establish a strong, healthy immune system, see their latest update.

 Acupuncture helps boost and regulate the immune system.
 Our patients report a reduction of symptoms following treatment and a renewed sense of overall energy.